Chris Tarrant: Other work

 Tarrant is known to have worked at Salford Royal Foundation Trust as a Hospital radio presenter.

 Tarrant narrated the schools programme Stop, Look, Listen, made by ATV and later Central Television.

 Tarrant hosted Everybody's Equal in 1989, although the programme came to an end in 1990 (the format was revived in 1997 by Channel 5 as Whittle, with Tim Vine as host).
 In 1991 he hosted the second series of Cluedo which was part panel quiz and part murder drama, based on the board game of the same name.
+Also in 1989 he hosted the non-televised pilot series of Stars in Their Eyes.
 On 1 January 1993, after Thames Television lost its ITV franchise and been replaced by Carlton Television, Tarrant hosted the first programme of the new contractor, A Carlton New Year.
 Also in 1993, Tarrant hosted Lose A Million, in which contestants started off with a (fictional) million pounds and were required to lose it by aiming to answer a set of questions incorrectly.
 Tarrant would later host Who Wants To Be A Millionaire?, in which the objective of the game is to do the opposite.
 From 1996 to 1999 Tarrant hosted the UK edition of Man O Man.

 In 1994, Tarrant hosted a revival of Pop Quiz, previously hosted by Mike Read.
 It ran one series and eight episodes in total, airing again on Saturday nights (as Read's version did).

 Tarrant was also the long-term host of Tarrant on TV, a programme which shows clips featuring a number of unusual television programmes from around the world.
 He presented the show from 1990 to 2006.
 In 1998, Tarrant released a compilation album entitled Ultimate Party Megamix on PolyGram Television's record label.
 A second edition entitled Ultimate Summer Party was also released.
 Both albums contain songs compiled by Tarrant himself in the form of a megamix.